AoukshanaVChaphekar/DL-Assignment-3/README.md

 - train_attention.py - run this file to run the code in wandb without attention
 - trainModel.py - contains the code to train the model and computes loss and accuracy

+## Folders
+- predictions_vanilla - contains a csv file containing the input words, predictions made by the model (without attention) and target words
+- predictions_attention - contains a csv file containing the input words, predictions made by the model (with attention) and target words
 ## Results

 ### With Attention